 Madrone Berry

-I first started harvesting Madrone berries when working with an herbalist teacher who collected them every year to make beaded Madrone berry necklaces of all things.
+I first started harvesting madrone berries when working with an herbalist teacher who collected them every year to make beaded madrone berry necklaces.

 Now, I gather these cute little berries to add to desserts and smoothies when I want to add a little wildness to my recipes.